nimishandravi-ai/Space-Shi/README.md

 - To combat this, the Union was established, a collection of all the world's nations whose sole purpose was combatting the extraterrestrial threat.

 -> A little context about the missions:
-- You were put in a spaceship and sent off to counter the attack, you have two ally ships that support you.
+- Mission 1 : You were put in a spaceship and sent off to counter the attack, you have two ally ships that support you.
-- After successfully countering the ruthless attack, you are sent off on a reconnaissance mission that aims to find the location of the enemy Overlord.
+- Mission 2 : After successfully countering the ruthless attack, you are sent off on a reconnaissance mission that aims to find the location of the enemy Overlord.
+You can shop for more allies and upgrades.
-- You are sent off to the Overlord's planet, its going to be an unforgiving fight...
+- Mission 3 : You are sent off to the Overlord's planet, its going to be an unforgiving fight...
 Oh and the overlord is not what he seems like.

 -> The controls of the game are as follows:
 - Press A and D to move left and right, the arrow keys do nothing.